PaulGarnerUk/UKPinballLeague/docs/sql-queries.md

 	INNER JOIN Player ON Player.Id = Score.PlayerId
 	INNER JOIN Machine ON Machine.Id = Score.MachineId
 	WHERE CompetitionId = @CompetitionId
-),
+	AND Player.Id NOT IN (SELECT PlayerId FROM @ExcludedPlayerIds) ),
 FirstPlaceScores AS
 (